msoneal0/MRCI/docs/intern_commands/set_member_level.md

 ### Summary ###

-set the user privilege levels of a channel member. (lower the value, the higher the privilege)
+set the user privilege levels of a channel member.

 ### IO ###